latest nhpb_banner 1__compressed2

 Emergency financial help to stop evictions in VA

-The goal of the non-profit and government agencies that participate in HPP is to stabilize the family and offer short term, emergency financial assistance to pay for their costs while that occurs.
+The goal of the non-profit and government agencies that participate in homeless prevention-rehousing is to stabilize the family and offer short term, emergency financial assistance to pay for their costs while that occurs.
 It is often combined with applications to government benefits and referrals to other local resources.
-The program can help both tenants and homeowners in the state.
+The program can help both tenants in the state so they either delay or prevent the eviction from occurring.
 Any financial support will need to be utilized as a last resort by the resident.

-While the organizations in Virginia will try to provide cash assistance to the client, in some cases a loan may be issued for certain bills or rent payments.
+• While the organizations in Virginia will try to provide cash assistance to the client, in some cases a loan may be issued for paying certain bills or rent payments.
 This is slightly more likely if and when the resources available are depleted.
 Any type of aid paid out is needs based, which means it will only be enough to stop the eviction from occurring.
 So the loan or other firm of support issued is intended to stabilize the situation.

-Other homeless prevention assistance in VA is offered as well.
-This will mostly involve services such as free legal aid or representation.
-This can help a tenant, or a homeowner, understand their rights.
+• Free legal aid or representation near you, which is in the county list, can help a tenant understand their rights.
 Some pro-bono law firms in Virginia also offer free counseling or landlord / tenant mediation services.
-If more assistance is needed, the applicant must also be working with a HUD certified housing counselor in order to obtain a modification to their loan.
-The free mediation and legal services can often help people stay in their homes and can be an effective tool for preventing homelessness.
+The free mediation and legal services can often help people stay in their homes and can be an effective tool for preventing homelessness.Homeless prevention & rehousing Virginia

-Virginia rehousing programs
+Virginia rehousing programs for previously evicted families

 The rapid rehousing services in Virginia will only be offered for apartments or homes that are considered rent reasonable by HUD.
 So the HPP - Homeless Prevention Program will not help with an overpriced home.
 If qualified, there may be assistance to pay for the application fee, security deposit on the new apartment, and/or first month’s rent.
 In some cases, a deposit or connection fee for the electric service will be paid out too.